Select your language

 (*) reference population: European standard population 2010

-Most causes of premature deaths tend to decrease (or at least stay stable) over time.
-For instance:
+Most causes of premature deaths tend to decrease (or at least remain stable) over time, but there are some exceptions.

-• In contrast, premature mortality from lung cancer increased dramatically in women (60% increase) from 2000 to 2015 and then stabilised.
-From the fourth leading cause of death, it has risen to the first just above breast cancer.
+• In contrast, premature lung cancer mortality rose dramatically among women (60% increase) between 2000 and 2015, then stabilized.
+From the fourth leading cause of death in 2000, it has risen to first place, just above breast cancer;

 • Men